bhall2001/serverless-nextjs-github-ci-cd/README.md

 ## Overview

 This is an example of how to setup ci/cd for a project using the awesome serverless nextjs component.
-Github Actions are used to create a basic ci/cd workflow where commits to origin/master branch generate a staging environment while creating a release by tagging a commit generates the production environment.
+Github Actions are used to create a basic ci/cd workflow where commits to master branch deploy a staging environment while creating a release by tagging a commit deploy the production environment.

 The implementation is not for the faint of heart.
 Bootstrapping your project's resources requires manual steps and "priming the pump".
 The setup is not ideal for sure.
 However, once you get past the initial deployment, you will find the ci/cd to just work.

-The steps below take you through the exact steps used to deploy this repo to Lambda@Edge.
+The steps below take you through the exact steps to deploy this repo to Lambda@Edge.
 Hopefully you can follow along.
-To cut to the chace simply clone this repo for as a starter and filling in evn variables as needed.
+To cut to the chase simply clone this repo for as a starter and filling in evn variables as needed.

 If you're interested, please follow along as you are guided through setting up your serverless-nextjs project for automated ci/cd with Github actions.

-Note: this is likely a temporary solution until serverless-nextjs supports serverleess framework component v2.
+Note: this is likely a temporary solution until serverless-nextjs supports serverless framework component v2.

 ## Getting started

 Our goal is to deploy a project generated with create-next-app and serverless nextjs to staging and production environments simply by checking into the master branch and tagging a commit with a version number.

 First, create a new repository on Github.
-Afterall we intend to deploy staging and production environments automatically from Github ;-)
+After all we intend to deploy staging and production environments automatically from Github ;-)

-Besure to clone the repository to your local develement environment.
+Be sure to clone the repository to your local development environment.

 Next, create a new nextjs application.